-Anyone who is anxious about her baby having a chromosomal abnormality such as Downs, Edwards or Patau’s syndrome can have it.
+Anyone who is anxious about her baby having a condition such as Down, Edward’s or Patau syndrome can have it.
 It is predicted that in 10 years it will become available for all on the NHS.
 Women who may need it are those that are older (particularly over 40 years), have already had a chromosomally abnormal pregnancy or who are at particular risk of miscarriage should they have an amniocentesis or chorionic villous sample.

 How is the test done?

 - The mother has to read and sign a consent form and sign a form for data release.

 - An ultrasound scan is usually done first to check the baby is alive and date the pregnancy and check for twins.
 This can be done from 10 weeks gestation and up to the end of the pregnancy.

 - This is a simple blood test from the vein in the woman’s arm like any other blood test.
 There is no risk from having the test.

 - Two tubes need to be fully filled.

 - The tubes are immediately packaged and couriered to the Laboratory in London.

 How long does it take to get a result?

 The results from the blood test are usually available in 3 – 5 working days and we will notify you as soon as they are available by telephone/email or letter.